TypeFox/monaco-languageclient/README.md

 }
 ```

-**Why?** This is a change in [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api) that adds back monaco-editor code that was removed during bundling.
+**Why?** This is a change in [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api) that adds back monaco-editor code that was removed during bundling/threeshaking.
 See the detailed explanation [here](https://github.com/CodinGame/monaco-vscode-api#why).

 ### Monaco-editor compatibility table

 The following table describes which version of **monaco-languageclient** and **monaco-vscode-api** are compatible with a specific version of **monaco-editor**.
 The listing starts with version 2.0.0 because **monaco-vscode-api** was introduced for the first time.

+**Important:** Due to the `monaco-treemending` mentioned above, it is mandatory you use the correct monaco-editor version.
+This is defined by peerDependency in [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api)

 | monaco-languageclient | monaco-vscode-api | monaco-editor | comment |
 | :----         | :----   | :---   | :--- |